The Story of How Michael Douglas and Catherine Zeta-Jones Fell in Love

 Four months later, E!
 News confirmed Douglas and Zeta-Jones had quietly decided to separate.
 For months, during interviews to promote Behind the Candelabra, Douglas promised reporters they were "working things out."
 Zeta-Jones, for her part, stayed silent.
 But by year's end, they had privately reconciled.
 "I'm crazy about her...I think every couple has their difficult times.
 The only problem is, as you well know, we're all in the public eye and it tends to get a little more exposed than most," he assured Ellen DeGeneres in 2015.
 "But we're back, stronger than ever."

-Even after former employee Susan Braudy accused Douglas of masturbating in front of her—an allegation he preemptively denied before it was published in the media—Zeta-Jones defended her husband and stuck by his side.
+Even after Douglas was accused of masturbating in front of former employee Susan Braudy—an allegation he preemptively denied before the accusation was published in an exposé—Zeta-Jones defended her husband and stuck by his side.

 "Michael came out with that preemptive statement.
 He was articulate, said it from the heart.
 He was honest, open and transparent.
 He now has to take the next step from where he goes from here," she said during a 2018 guest appearance on The View, emphasizing her support of the #MeToo and Time's Up movements.
 "It's a question for him because it happened 30 years ago.
 It was B.C.—before Catherine."